Mesylate: Mesyl

+Pharmaceutical preparations

+Mesylate salts are often used in preparing the dosage forms of basic drugs.
+Mesylate salts often yield a higher solubility, and may also excel in other pharmaceutically-relevant factors such as hygroscopicity, clean polymorphic profile, particle size, and flow properties.

 Natural occurrence

 Ice core samples from a single spot in Antarctica were found to have tiny inclusions of magnesium methanesulfonate dodecahydrate.
 This natural phase is recognized as the mineral ernstburkeite.
 It is extremely rare.